andreygubarev/terraform-aws-cloud/modules/vpc/README.md

 Terraform module to create a VPC with public and private subnets across multiple availability zones.
 Module creates the following resources:
 - AWS VPC with IPv6 support
 - Public subnets with Internet Gateway
-- Private subnets with NAT Gateway with Elastic IP
+- Private subnets with NAT Gateway
-- Default Security Group

 Network CIDR block is divided into subnets with the following rules:
 - Public subnets have *1024* addresses and created in the first part of the CIDR block (`x.x.0.0` - `x.x.31.255`)